storyfeet/bob_cards_elm/rules.md

     * Bandits may move onto face up or face down tiles, but not off the tiles.
     * If they cannot move in the rolled direction, move them in the opposite direction.
     * If they still cannot move, add a bandit
-    * If a group of bandits meets group that have not yet moved, move, roll movement for the other group immediately.
+    * If a group of bandits meets group that have not yet moved, roll movement for the other group immediately.
 If the second group do not move, the two groups merge.

-6. Remove Tiles.
+6. Remove Eastern Tiles.
+(Not on all missions)

-    Remove all tiles more than 3 complete spaces East of the Eastmost player, along with any Bandits on them.
+    Remove all tiles more than the number on the mission card East of the Eastmost player, along with any Bandits on them.
-    (This step is not strictly necessary, but those bandits are unlikely to affect the game any more).

 7. Bandits Appear.